Sprite icons

 What is the difference between VDC and VAC?

 Alternating Current (AC) and Direct Current (DC) are the two types of electric currents that coexists in our daily life.
 They are both used for supplying power to the electrical devices.
-But they are very different.
-To make the difference between the two clear, we need some basics about electricity:
+The main difference between alternating voltage (AC) and direct voltage (DC) lies in the direction and behavior of the electric current they produce:

 - Electric current (A) is the motion or flow of free electrons in a conducting material under the influence of potential difference.
 The material that contains free electrons is called conductors and they are used for conducting an electric current.
 So a conductor or electrical conductor is a material that allows electricity to flow through it.